Above: New shingle roof on the Gardener's Shed and staff Office.

 Seventy Years of the Friends is a new book that documents the activities of Friends of the Wild Flower Garden and the events happening in the Eloise Butler Wildflower Garden from the founding of the Friends in 1952 until 2022.
 Details on this page.
 Available in pdf format and a limited number of printed copies.

 President Jennifer Olson in April began a display case presentation about the Wildflower Garden at the Minneapolis Sumner Library Branch.
-The exhibit changes seasonally and is maintained by Jennifer and several Friends members.
-The first display this spring featured some history about Eloise Butler, spring wildflowers and a display of Judy Remington’s glass tiles on spring wildflowers.
+The exhibit changes seasonally and is maintained by Jennifer and several Friends supporters.
+The first display this past spring featured some history about Eloise Butler, spring wildflowers and a display of Judy Remington’s glass tiles on spring wildflowers.
 Judy, is a former editor of our newsletter, The Fringed Gentian™.
-A summer display had a similar theme and the fall display is now on view.
+Summer and fall displays had a similar theme and the winter display is now on view.
 The Library is located at 611 Van White Memorial Blvd, (at Olson Highway), Minneapolis.
 Pictured with the display are those who tend it - (l to r) Maryjane Tessman, Maggie Tuff and Jennifer Olson.

-The Friends Board of Directors approved budgeting over $17,000 in 2022 for our mission program of educational activities, volunteer support, student transportation grants to visit the Garden and funding for plants, habitat and infrastructure at the Garden.
+The Friends Board of Directors is budgeting over $17,000 in 2023 for our mission program of educational activities, volunteer support, student transportation grants to visit the Garden and funding for plants, habitat and infrastructure at the Garden.
 Due to Covid-19, student visits have been off limits.
 We expect they can resume in summer 2023.
 Volunteers returned to the Garden in August to greet visitors at the new entry kiosk.
 The Friends Invasive Plant Action Group was supported with purchases of weed wrenches and native plant seed mixes for establishment in the Maple Bowl area.
 The area of the Maple Bowl now has large spaces free of buckthorn and garlic mustard.
-The Volunteer Appreciation Event returned this October 30th after a two year absence.

 You should know that your support contributions to the Friends are entirely used for these Garden projects and our other mission programs.
 Our administrative expenses are small, on average, 5% of revenue or less, and these expenses are funded from non-contribution revenue.

-If you want to read more about the historical aspects of the Garden and the things the Friends membership has accomplished over the last 70 years visit the "garden history tab" and the "Friends history tab."
+If you want to read more about the historical aspects of the Garden and the things the Friends have accomplished over the last 70 years visit the "garden history tab" and the "Friends history tab."
 Links at the bottom of this page.

 Garden projects are the largest use of our contribution revenue.
 Over the last 10 years we have funded $212,000.
 The two largest components of that amount were $148,000 for our portion of the boardwalk and $40,700 for plants and habitat.
 The Minneapolis Park and Recreation Board also provided funding for these two components.